VU, THE STORY OF A MAGAZINE - Michel Frizot, Cedric de Veigy

 VU covered a wide range of eclectic subjects, including politics, world affairs, social issues, discoveries, exploration, the arts, sports and entertainment.
 It was intended to be an illustrated journal of the week's events - a television news show on paper - and published the work of some of the greatest photographers of the time: Robert Capa, André Kertész, Henri Cartier-Bresson, Brassaï, Man Ray and others.

-This book brings together some of the best work from over 600 issues of VU: covers, double-page spreads and full-length reports.
-It is both a record of the pre-war world of the 20s and 30s and an unprecedented history of photojournalism in the early 20th century.
-Over 200 black & white illustrations
+This book brings together some of the best work from more than 600 issues of *VU*: covers, pages full-length features.
+It serves both as a window into the prewar world of the 1920s and 1930s and as an unprecedented history of photojournalism in the early 20th century.
+Over 200 black-and-white illustrations

 Published by Thames & Hudson, 2009